The following words, terms, and phrases when used in this part

 learning disabilities, the aging process, sensory impairment, psychosocial

-dysfunction, or other such conditions which do not require the routine
+dysfunction, or other such conditions that do not require the routine

 intervention of a physician.